7 Reasons Deck Cadets and Junior Engineers are Not Getting Jobs

-However, they can’t be blamed because one cannot shut the institute for one year and then re-open it again whenever the need arises.
+However, they can’t be blamed because one cannot shut the Institute for one year and then re-open it again whenever the need arises.
 Today, the need for deck cadets is less, tomorrow it can be more.
 So who is to blame?
-Probably the authority that gives the permission to open new institutes every month is at fault.
-However, the bottom line is until a balance is created between the demand and supply of seafarers, the scarcity of jobs will persist.
+Probably the authority that gives them permission to open new institutes every month is at fault.
+However, the bottom line is until a balance is created between the demand and supply of seafarers, the scarcity of seafarer jobs will persist.

 2. Inability of the Governmental Authority to take Concrete Steps

-Governmental authorities should take concrete steps to solve the issue of unemployment for the fresh graduates.
-Or else, merchant navy would slowly lose its position as a prospective career option among students (The fact is it has already lost its lustre to a certain extent).
+Governmental authorities should take concrete steps to solve the issue of unemployment for fresh graduates.
+Or else, merchant navy would slowly lose its position as a prospective career option among students (the fact is it has already lost its lustre to a certain extent).

-It is high time the government take a stand to help the freshly graduated cadets and engineers for getting placed in decent companies.
+It is high time the government takes a stand to help the freshly graduated cadets and engineers for getting placed in decent companies.
 Until this is done, both agents and shipping companies will not miss a single opportunity to earn profits from maritime professionals.
-Government needs to intervene and help these professionals with a decent break.
+The government needs to intervene and help these professionals with a decent break.

 3. Lack of References = No Job Offer

 Shocking but true, the trend of getting jobs using references is still a hot favourite method of getting a decent job.
-There have been several cases wherein average students have got jobs in top shipping companies because they have father or uncle working there as chief engineer or captain; whereas bright students are still jobless because either they don’t have a god father in the industry or lack hundred of dollars to pay as bribe.
+There have been several cases wherein average students have got jobs in top shipping companies because they have father or uncle working there as chief engineer or captain; whereas bright students are still jobless because either they don’t have a family member in the industry or lack hundred of dollars to pay as a bribe.